Ages: 14–17 (at time of camp)

 There are 2 steps to the application process and both must be completed by the deadlines specified to be eligible for this program.

-A parent or guardian must complete the summer camp online application, which is available January 14–31, 2025.
+A parent or guardian must complete the summer camp online application during the dates listed on our Camp Registration page.
 This involves filling out forms and medical information needed by camp and selecting which weeks the applicant is available.
 This information is used to determine which week(s) may be offered.
 Note that if the applicant’s availability changes after the form is complete, we will likely not be able to offer a different week in exchange.
 If you do not receive an automatic, instant email confirming your application, it did not go through.
 Please try again before reaching out for assistance.

 A link to schedule an interview will be provided in the confirmation email received when Step 1 is finished.
 Do NOT edit anyone else’s information or add any new times to the list; this will cancel out your entire application.
-You must schedule your interview by January 31.
+You must schedule your interview by the date listed on our Camp Registration page.

-- First-year applicants (on-site interviews): For first-year applicants, attendance at the on-site interview day (Saturday, February 22, 2025) is required to be considered for the LIT program.
+- First-year applicants (on-site interviews): For first-year applicants, attendance at the on-site interview day (2025 date TBD) is required to be considered for the LIT program.
 (Depending on the number of applicants, there may be a morning and afternoon session that people are divided between.)
 It will include multiple LIT applicants and camp staff.
 It will include activities and games that are often part of camp and information about the LIT role; it’s designed to give applicants an understanding of LIT responsibilities and what the camp day is like as a LIT.
 If because of distance, you cannot attend this on-site day, email Tesha “Skye” Omeis.

 - Returning applicants (phone interviews): For returning applicants, a phone interview is required to be considered for the LIT program.
 Choose from the different date tabs at the bottom of the sheet.
 If you have any questions about this process or how to sign up, please email Tesha “Skye” Omeis.
 Should you need to, you can use this sheet to change the time you have signed up for up to 48 hours before your phone conversation is scheduled; within 48 hours of your scheduled time, email Skye with any changes/questions.
 The interview will include you (the LIT applicant), two camp adults, and, if desired, your parent/guardian.
 It will last about 15 minutes and serves as a chance for us all to ask each other questions.